Upcoming Match-ups

 Round (Teams Remaining) Dates

-The meaning of “Wild Card round” has changed significantly this year.
-In seasons past, the Wild Card Game was a one-game affair between the two non-division winners with the best records in each league.
+The meaning of “Wild Card round” changed significantly in 2022.
+Prior to that season, the Wild Card Game was a one-game affair between the two non-division winners with the best records in each league.

-This year, three Wild Card teams will make the playoffs and the Wild Card round will consist of two best-of-three series in each league.
+Now, three Wild Card teams make the playoffs and the Wild Card round will consist of two best-of-three series in each league.

 As outlined above, the two division-winners with the best records in each league receive a bye to the Division Series.
 The division-winner with the third-best record in each league must play the final Wild Card team in a best-of-three series hosted by the division-winner.